 Gaming arcade operator Smaaash Entertainment Pvt.
-Ltd has raised fresh funding from consumer-centric investor Sixth Sense Ventures, one person with direct knowledge of the development told VCCircle.
+Ltd has raised fresh funding from Sixth Sense Ventures, the head of the consumer-centric venture capital firm said.

 Smaaash is promoted by Shripal Morakhia, who is credited with building some of the most reputed Indian consumer and financial services brands, including SSKI, Sharekhan, YOBOHO, Amar Chitra Katha and iDream Productions.